 Recycled-Aggregates

-Recycled aggregates is a processed excavated material which is ran through a wash plant, with varying grades of sands and gravels produced.
-This can save upwards of 70% in carbon emissions compared to the quarried material.
+Recycled aggregates Recycled Aggregates are a processed excavated material that is run through a wash plant with varying grades of sands and gravels produced.
+This can save upwards of 70% in carbon emissions compared to quarried material.
 Please refer to the latest bulletin on where recycled aggregates should be used.
-More info available here.

 Green-Steel

-Green Steel : In the UK, steel is produced in two ways, from Blast Furnace or Electric Arc Furnace.
-The EAF process uses more recycled steel content within the material.
-Celsa are a main supplier to BRC, ROM and others on reinforcement steel.
+In the UK, steel is produced in two ways; Blast furnace or Electric Arc Furnace (EAF).
+The EAF process uses more recycled steel.
+Celsa are a main supplier of reinforcement steel to BRC, ROM, Roe Group and Express.
 These suppliers have confirmed they can provide the EAF recycled steel for us.
 When ordering reinforcement, please ensure it is EAF recycled steel.
-EAFs also offer an opportunity for “green steel”.
+EAF also offer an opportunity for ‘green steel’.
+Green steel is a steel produced using electricity or renewable energy sources.
 This is an option when procuring sheet piles.
-Please request a quote for a green option when discussing with the Supply Chain.
-More info available here.
+Please request a quote for a low carbon option when discussing with the Supply Chain.

 Low-Carbon-Concrete

-Concrete is one of the highest carbon emitters materials not only within the industry, but across all industries.
-George Leslie have joined the Low Carbon Concrete Collective, which aims to remove the need for CEM1 across all projects.
-Please be aware of the mixes being used on site and, where possible, remove the need for CEM1.
-Scottish Water have a Low Carbon Concrete Matrix available to use, link here.
+Concrete is one of the highest carbon emitting materials across construction, worldwide.
+George Leslie have joined the Low Carbon Concrete Collective which aims to remove the need for CEM1 across all projects.
+Please be aware of the mixes that are used on site and where possible, remove the need for CEM1.
+Scottish Water have a Low Carbon Concrete Matrix available for reference.

 Green-Energy

 Advancements in Green Energy make it possible for projects to generate power from solar and wind turbines.
-These are a good alternative and addition to the battery units we are currently using.
-However, be aware on Scottish Water projects solar panels can ONLY be used if they are from their approved suppliers.
-A link to the Scottish Water guidance can be found here.
+These are a good alternative, complementing the battery units we are currently using.
+However, be aware on Scottish Water projects solar panels can ONLY be used if they are from their approved suppliers list.